 Jell-O is considered a “clear liquid” food meaning that it turns into a clear liquid when at room temperature.
 Patients are often recommended to consume “clear liquids” when they are beginning to eat after a surgery or procedure.

 How long has Jell-O been served in hospitals?

-The tradition of serving clear liquids including Jell-O is longstanding and not unique to Tufts MC/Floating.
+The tradition of serving clear liquids including Jell-O is longstanding and not unique to Tufts MC/Tufts Children's.

 Does Jell-O have any health benefits?

 Although generally well tolerated, clear liquids do not provide adequate nutrients to patients.
 Generally, a clear liquid diet, including Jell-O, should not be followed long term to prevent inadequate nutrition.
 Jell-O is mainly sugar and gelatin and does not contain any health benefits.